-There are no known environmental or other hereditary factors which cause sarcoma, except for patients who have received prior radiation therapy.
-Certain patients are at a greater risk for bone sarcoma which include:
+There are no known environmental or other hereditary factors that cause sarcoma, except for patients who have received prior radiation therapy.
+Certain patients are at a greater risk for bone sarcoma which includes:

 - Patients with a history of Paget’s Disease